fillmorevang/CyberSecurity-Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it allows for consistent, repeatable configuration and reduces time of deployment.
+No configuration was performed manually, which is advantageous because it allows for consistent, repeatable configuration that reduces the time of deployment and errors.

-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Docker
-- ...
+- Install Python3-pip
 - ...

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.